lisavangelderen/FairyTale/README.md

 * Marshall E. 2004d.
 The Daughter’s Disenchantment: Incest as Pedagogy in Fairy Tales and Kathryn Harrison’s “The Kiss.”.
 College English, 66(4), 403–426.
 * Meland, Aud T. 2020 Challenging gender stereotypes through a transformation of a fairy tale Challenging gender stereotypes through a transformation of a fairy tale..
 European Early Childhood Education Research Journal.
 28.
 * Neikirk, A. 2013. ””...Happily Ever After” (or What Fairy Tales Teach Girls About Being Women”.
 Anthropology, 38-42.
 * Vaz Lobo, Paula and de Matos, David M. 2010.
-Fairy Tale Corpus Organization Using Latent Semantic Mapping and an Item-to-item Top-n Recommendation Algorithm.
-European Language Resources Association (ELRA), Malta.
+Fairy Tale Corpus Organization Using Latent Semantic Mapping and an Item-to-item Top-n Recommendation Algorithm.
+European Language Resources Association (ELRA), Malta.
 * Wardetzky, K. 1990.
-The Structure and Interpretation of Fairy Tales Composed by Children.
-The Journal of American Folklore.
+The Structure and Interpretation of Fairy Tales Composed by Children.
+The Journal of American Folklore.
 The Journal of American Folklore, 103(408), 157–176.
 * Weingart, Scott and Jorgensen, Jeana.
 2013.
-Computational Analysis of the Body in European Fairy Tales.
+Computational Analysis of the Body in European Fairy Tales.
 Literary and Linguistic Computing/ (2013): 404-416.
 * https://www.gutenberg.org/ebooks/2591
 * https://www.gutenberg.org/ebooks/1597
 * https://www.gutenberg.org/ebooks/27200